cvonk/vscode-starters/ESP32/README.md

 Compile and debug

+ - Add some configuration variables to `.vscode\settings.json`

+     "idf.openOcdConfigs": [
+      "interface/ftdi/esp32_devkitj_v1.cfg",
+       "board/esp32-wrover.cfg"
+     ],

 - user the compiler flag `-Og` (`make menuconfig`) for minimal optimalizations and symbolic data.
 - Built/upload/monitor (over UART)
-- Trom the debug side bar (ctrl-shift-d), click on the green arrow at the top and select `GDB/JTAG` to connect to the target
+- From the debug side bar (ctrl-shift-d), click on the green arrow at the top and select `GDB/JTAG` to connect to the target

 Note